Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Photography: Allowed

-Hussainabad Clock Tower is entitled as one of the tallest clock towers in India.
+Hussainabad Clock Tower is one of India’s tallest clock towers.
 It’s an accurate replica of Big Ben in London.

 People locally refer to this as ‘Ghanta Ghar.’
-It’s worth visiting if you like symmetrical architectures.
+It’s worth visiting if you like symmetrical architecture.

 HUSSAINABAD CLOCK TOWER - Lucknow Best Places To Visit